Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Introduction

 The mathematical understanding of the long time behavior of this system remains so far out of reach.
 Some progress has however been made by considering the so-called \emph{atomic limit}, where both the harmonic hopping strength $\eta$ and the interaction strength $\gamma$ are regarded as perturbative parameters.
-The appeal of such a limit is clear: On the one hand, the description of the dynamics is fully explicit at $\eta=\gamma=0$, making it a good starting point for perturbative expansions.
+The appeal of such a limit is clear.
+On the one hand, the description of the dynamics is fully explicit at $\eta=\gamma=0$, making it an ideal starting point for perturbative expansions, with the eigenfrequencies of the harmonic modes being simply the i.i.d.\@ random variables $\omega_x$ featuring in \eqref{eq: newton}.
 On the other hand, the size of $\eta$ mainly governs the localization length of the harmonic system and presumably does not affect the fundamental characteristics of the long-time behavior of the dynamics, so that the restriction to the atomic limit should not fundamentally alter the long-time behaviour of the system.